ryo-zen/zeicoin/README.md

 ## Layer 2 Messaging System (In Development)

+> [!NOTE]
-> **Note**: Layer 2 is an optional feature currently in development.
+> Layer 2 is an optional feature currently in development.
 Running a ZeiCoin node does **not** require PostgreSQL or any L2 components.
 The core blockchain operates independently with just RocksDB.

 ZeiCoin will feature an optional Layer 2 messaging layer that adds rich metadata to blockchain transactions.